rawrtc/rawrtc/Readme.md

 ### data-channel-sctp

+API: ORTC

 The data channel SCTP tool creates several data channels on top of an abstracted SCTP data transport:

-1. A pre-negotiated data channel with the label `cat-noises` and the id `0` that is reliable and ordered.
+* A pre-negotiated data channel with the label `cat-noises` and the id `0` that is reliable and ordered.
 In the WebRTC JS API, the channel would be created by invoking:

    ```js
    peerConnection.createDataChannel('cat-noises', {